The Walking Dead: Days Gone Bye (Comics) | Review

 A lone cop wakes up in a dead world where silence is more terrifying than screams and survival becomes a razor's edge.

-Few comic-book series manage to transcend their genre limitations as effectively as Robert Kirkman and Tony Moore's The Walking Dead Vol. 1: Days Gone Bye, which introduces readers to a zombie apocalypse and plunges into the brink of extinction.
+Few comic-book series manage to transcend their genre limitations as effectively as The Walking Dead Vol. 1: Days Gone Bye by writer Robert Kirkman (Brit: AWOL, Brit: FUBAR) and artist Tony Moore (Battle Pope: Genesis, Battle Pope: Mayhem), which introduces readers to a zombie apocalypse on the brink of extinction.

-Without any flashy heroes or fancy colored costumes, it gives us small town sheriff's deputy Rick Grimes, a man out of time; thrust into a world of nightmare that tests every moral boundary he thought he'd ever known.
+Without any flashy superheros or fancy colored costumes, it gives us small town sheriff's deputy Rick Grimes, a man completely out of time; thrust into a nightmarish world of horror that tests every single moral boundary he thought he'd ever known.

 ![]() |